 From there, the team initiated several other patient-centered efforts.
 The most recent one — an immediate results delivery pilot program — began in December of 2017.
 Through this initiative, the radiologists discuss their findings with patients over the phone immediately after their imaging exams.
-While the radiologists don’t yet offer this service to every patient, the group’s technologists report that about 90 percent of patients who are extended the opportunity to consult with a radiologist take it.
-“Patients want their results as soon as possible so they don’t have to suffer the anxiety that comes with waiting,” Kemp says.
+While the radiologists don’t yet offer this service to every patient, the group’s technologists report that about 90% of patients who are extended the opportunity to consult with a radiologist take it.
+“Patients want their results as soon as possible so that they don’t have to suffer the anxiety that comes with waiting,” Kemp says.
 “By reducing that waiting time, this service significantly improves the patient experience.”

 When Kemp and her body imaging team, which is based at Rose Medical Center, began the immediate results delivery program, they wanted to keep it manageable.
 To that end, they limited the program to patients who underwent CT and ultrasound exams at the hospital’s outpatient imaging center.
-They focused on outpatients speciically, because the hospitalists usually deliver imaging results to inpatients rather quickly.
+They focused on outpatients specifically, because the hospitalists usually deliver imaging results to inpatients rather quickly.

-Kemp and her team are the only subspecialty-trained radiologists who read CT and ultrasound images on site at the hospital, which is located next to the imaging center.
+Kemp and her team are the only subspecialty-trained radiologists who read CT and ultrasound images onsite at the hospital, which is located next to the imaging center.
 Instead of trying to coordinate face-to-face meetings across locations, the team determined that phone calls would be the easiest way to connect with these patients.

 Before they could initiate the pilot program, the radiologists needed buy-in from patient-facing CT and ultrasound technologists, who play a key role in coordinating the service.
 When Kemp first approached the lead technologists individually to ask whether they’d be comfortable offering this service to patients, their response was overwhelmingly positive, and they agreed to help develop a plan for coordinating the new service.